 Children in EYFS learn by playing and exploring, being active, and through creative and critical thinking which takes place both indoors and outside.
 Our outdoor areas are used all year round and in most weather conditions.
 We ensure activities support the Characteristics of Effective Learning to ensure learning takes place.
 These are:

-We have a dedicated time focusing on health and self-care.
+We dedicate time to focus on health and self-care.
 We share a range of healthy snacks and learn about the importance of a healthy balanced lifestyle to maintain our own wellbeing.
-We keep parents informed and we meet regularly with them to ensure children’s transition into school and through the EYFS is happy and allows them to reach their potential with the support needed.
+We keep parents and carers informed and we meet regularly with them to ensure children’s transition into school and through the EYFS is happy and allows them to reach their potential with the support needed.
 This includes transition days, nursery visits, stay and play sessions, parent workshops, Showbie, reports and parent consultations as well as more frequent informal communication to suit individual families.
 Transition into Year 1 runs smoothly as EYFS are part of Class 1 with Year 1 and Year 2 children.
 Gradually throughout the year the EYFS children are involved in increasing activities with KS1 children.

 Our assessment judgements are moderated both in school and externally with local schools and others in our cluster.
-We also partake in local authority moderation which has validated our school judgements.
 The impact of our curriculum will also be measured by how effectively it helps our pupils develop into well rounded individuals who embody our values and carry with them the knowledge, skills and attitudes which will make them lifelong learners and valuable future citizens.
 We endeavour for pupils to be Key Stage 1 ready and have our school values embedded by the time they leave reception, preparing them for their future.

 All long term planning is subject to change as different learning opportunities may occur through the year.
 If there is a change in the long term planning, subject leaders ensure that all National Curriculum objectives are still taught, and further units of work adjusted to ensure this coverage.